cskevint/hafh-web/faqs.md

 ### What is the typical daily schedule for a dog staying at your facility? {.mt-4}

-While not all days are the same, here is a typical day schedme - though times can vary.
+While not all days are the same, here is a typical day schedule - though times can vary.

 * Breakfast before 7am and before new dogs start arriving.
 * Playtime 8-9am